-Yearning to watch 'Black and White Trypps Number Four' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or watch the Ben Russell-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+Set to enjoy 'Black and White Trypps Number Four' without leaving the house?
+Hunting down a streaming service to buy, rent, download, or watch the Ben Russell-directed movie via subscription can be confusing, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Black and White Trypps Number Four' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Black and White Trypps Number Four' right now, here are some particulars about the flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Black and White Trypps Number Four' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Black and White Trypps Number Four' right now, here are some finer points about the flick.

-What, so now you want to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "Using a 35mm strip of motion picture slug featuring the recently deceased American comedian Richard Pryor this extended Rorschach assault on the eyes moves out of a flickering chaos created by incompatible film gauges into a punchline involving historically incompatible racial stereotypes" .

 TRYPPS #1-7